 Be the first to learn about new tours & upcoming events.
 Get inside info on destinations, preparing for your tour, training and nutrition - plus get in on special pricing on select tour dates! *Bicycle Adventures does not sell or give out your personal information.

 Southern Arizona: Azure skies, endless vistas hemmed with 10,000-foot peaks.
 Names out of a medieval fantasy: the Chiricahuas, the Dragoons, Catalinas, Rincons.
 This is the land of Geronimo, Cochise and 250-year-old saguaro cactus, where the sweet scent of desert creosote flower fills the air.
 Wildlife is prolific, from coyote to javelina, desert tortoise and rare birds.
-Bike sun-drenched roads.
+Bike sun-drenched bike paths and quiet side roads.
 Hike through heart-stealing landscapes.
-Visit boutique wineries.
-Explore the fascinating Arizona-Sonora Desert, Saguaro National Park, the Pima Air & Space Museum, Tombstone, Kartchner Caverns and plenty more.
+Explore the fascinating Arizona-Sonora Desert, Saguaro National Park, Tombstone, Kartchner Caverns and plenty more.

 National Parks on This Tour: Saguaro National Park